On the MMP for rank one foliations on threefolds: Facts about terminal singularities

-Then the following hold: \begin{enumerate} \item If $X$ is a threefold and $\cal F$ admits simple singularities (cf. Definition \ref{d_simple}), then $\cal F^+$ also only admits simple singularities. \item If $X$ admits only quotient singularities, then $X^+$ also admits at worst quotient singularities. \end{enumerate} \end{proposition} \begin{proof} Let $Z \subset X^+$ be $\phi(\exc \phi)$ if $\phi$ is a divisorial contraction and let it be the flipped locus when $\phi$ is a flip.
+Then the following hold: \begin{enumerate} \item If $X$ admits only quotient singularities, then $X^+$ also admits at worst quotient singularities. \item If $X$ is a threefold and $\cal F$ admits simple singularities (cf. Definition \ref{d_simple}), then $\cal F^+$ also only admits simple singularities.

+\end{enumerate} \end{proposition} \begin{proof} Let $Z \subset X^+$ be $\phi(\exc \phi)$ if $\phi$ is a divisorial contraction and let it be the flipped locus when $\phi$ is a flip.
 In either case by Lemma \ref{l_negativity} if $E$ is a divisor centred in a subvariety of $Z$ then $a(E,\cal F^+) >0$.
-Thus, $\cal F^+$ is terminal at all points of $Z$, including the generic point of $Z$.
-In particular, if a component $\Sigma$ of $\sing X^+$ is contained in $Z$ then, by Lemma \ref{l_terminal}, $\Sigma$ is not $\cal F^+$-invariant.
-Thus, (1) follows.
+Thus, $\cal F^+$ is terminal at all points of $Z$, including any generic point of $Z$.